+- 2. Expand Installed > COBOL.

+- 3. Select Native.

-- 2. Expand Installed > Templates > COBOL, then select Native. - 3.
-From the list of project types, select Micro Focus INT/GNT.
+- 4. From the list of project types, select Micro Focus INT/GNT.

 Alternatively, select Console Application to create a native command line application, or select Link Library to create a library usable by other applications.